tooooolazy/baseapp/baseApp/README.md

 - parent project: common metadata and configuration
 - baseApp-addon: addon module, custom server and client side code
 - baseApp-baseUI: base application module that all main application ui modules should be based uppon (eg. baseApp-ui and DpApp-ui).
-- baseApp-ui: a main application module
-- DpApp-ui: another main application module
 - service-client: a simple Rest client to be used by Application UI modules to retrieve data from WS.
 It implements an abstract WS interface with only 2 methods: 'execute' and 'executeUpdate'.
 Their difference is that the latter will use a 'transaction'.
 - baseApp-backend: base backend module, contains the base classes for handling WS calls.
 It implements the same WS interface as the service-client above.
 Each App ui should have its own 'backend' project.
+- utils***: a set of helper modules used by all other modules

+- baseApp-ui: a main application module

+- DpApp-ui: another main application module
 - DpApp-common: a simple helper module (each UI module should have one) that contains classes common both to backend and UI (ie OnlineResult, JobFailureCode, UserBean, etc.)
-- utils***: a set of helper modules used by all other modules
+- DpApp-backend: main backend module of a UI module.
+Each UI should have one

 Workflow
 ========